 First, a disclaimer

 Look, there’s not one thing that’s guaranteed to fix one specific issue.
 You have to take a broader view of optimizing your site.
 A lot of little fixes make up big results.
-So, while I’ll give you five things you can work on here, this is nowhere near definitive.
+So, while we’ll give you five things you can work on here, this is nowhere near definitive.
 Even Google says many elements work together to come up with scores, so it’s hard to pinpoint if you do this, then that score will go up.

 What Google does give you, is insights into what’s slowing stuff down or what’s hurting the user experience.
-Many tools also give advice on how to fix stuff.
+Many tools also advise on how to fix stuff.
 Web.dev/measure, for instance, doesn’t do in-depth results, but it does give you an idea of what the impact of a particular fix is.

-Google’s upcoming page experience update
+Google’s page experience update has rolled out

 - Page experience: a new Google ranking factor